M3ayz00/ft_transcendence/README.md

 - Integrating **RabbitMQ** for event-driven communication across services
 - Handling **user validation and caching** using Redis
 - Maintaining **per-service SQLite databases** for data isolation
-- Configuring **Nginx** as the API gateway for HTTP routing and WebSocket proxying
 - Supporting **Docker Compose** deployment for consistent development and testing

 ---